rallekralle11/Project_Epi/README.md

 Includes some custom footprints with 3D models.

 ![bottom](comparison.png)
-Comparison with the pro micro and official micro.
+Size omparison with the pro micro and official micro.